KeyboardKit/KeyboardKit/README.md

 ## Getting started

-Once KeyboardKit is added to your project, you can start using it in your application and keyboard extension.

-[Read more here][Getting-Started]
+The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

-The online documentation is currently iOS only.
+The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 ## 🇸🇪 Localization

-KeyboardKit is localized in 50 keyboard-specific locales:
+KeyboardKit is localized in 50+ keyboard-specific locales:

 🇺🇸 🇦🇱 🇦🇪 🇧🇾 🇧🇬 🇦🇩 🇭🇷 🇨🇿 🇩🇰 🇳🇱 <br />
 🇧🇪 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇧🇪 🇨🇭 <br />